jangyunj/InvestmentEarnings/README.md

-Earnings and losses are calculated based on buying price and closing price
+Earnings and losses calculated based on buying price and closing price